zopefoundation/meta/config/README.rst

   Enable PyPy support.
 (Only needed one time as it is stored in .meta.cfg.)

 --with-docs
-  Enable building the documentation using sphinx.
+  Enable building the documentation using Sphinx.
 (Only needed one time as it is stored in .meta.cfg.)

 --with-sphinx-doctests
-  Enable running the documentation as doctest using sphinx.
+  Enable running the documentation as doctest using Sphinx.
 (Only needed one time as it is stored in .meta.cfg.)

 Options